Inside: Simple ways to build your faith and connect with God as a busy mom using three different daily devotional tools.

 It hasn’t always been this way.

 It’s a warm and sunny day in the Carolinas in October, and I’m furiously packing my bag for a business trip.
-I loathed sitting at the gate in the airport, so I left as little time for it as I could get away with.
+I loathed sitting at the gate at the airport, so I left as little time for it as I could get away with.

 “Maybe I should take a test before I go…”